linux4sam/mpio/README.md

 # Microchip Peripheral I/O Python Package

-This package provides easy access to various hardware peripherals found on Microchip AT91/SAMA5 processors and Xplained boards running Linux.
+This package provides easy access to various hardware peripherals found on Microchip AT91/SAMA5/SAMA7 processors and boards running Linux.
 The API is clean, consistent, flexible, documented, and well tested to make navigating and exercising even the most complex hardware peripherals a trivial task.